FundingCircle/gem-versioner/README.md

 ## Installation

-Install it yourself as:
+Install it yourself:

     $ gem install gem-versioner

 ## Usage

-when you build a gem e.g. `my-gem` you can specify a pre release version by
+When you build a gem (e.g. `my-gem`) you can specify a pre release version by

     $ PRE_RELEASE=foo build my-gem.gemspec